mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 multi| boolean | Optional.
 If `true`, updates all documents that meet the query criteria.
 If `false` limit the update to one document that meets the query criteria.
 Defaults to `false`.

-Note that currently it is possible to set `multi` to `true` in conjunction with a _replacement-style_ update, even though MongoDB rejects that.
+Note that currently it is possible to set `multi` to `true` in conjunction with a _replacement-style_ update, even though MongoDB® rejects that.

 All other fields are ignored, with the exception of `upsert` that if present with the value of `true` will cause the command to fail.